dennis-best/jq-selected/README.md

 #jq-selected

+Wish you could stye more than just :hover with CSS?

+Well, now you can style elements when they are clicked.

-Wish you could stye more than :hover with CSS?
-Add CSS classes to recently clicked items and boldly let CSS handle mundane tasks normally handled by javascript.
+jq-selected add classes to recently clicked items to boldly let CSS handle mundane tasks normally handled by javascript.

 ## Whut?
 Why?